PanagiotisVasilakis/thesis/5g-network-optimization/deployment/kubernetes/README.md

 # Kubernetes Deployment Guide

 This folder contains Kubernetes manifests and tips for running the NEF emulator and ML service in a cluster.
-The `ml-service.yaml` file provides a Deployment and Service for the ML component.
-A similar configuration can be created for the NEF emulator.
+The `nef-emulator.yaml` and `ml-service.yaml` files provide Deployment and Service definitions for both components.

 ## Prerequisites